makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 Instead, you should introduce water to absinthe at a slow drizzle, either through the use of a dripper glass (my preferred method) or through an absinthe fountain.
 Failing that, you can use a small measuring cup and pour the water gently and slowly down the side of the glass so as not to break up the absinthe too much.
 The benefits of the fountain and the dripper glass is that you can fill them with ice before adding the water so that the water you use is as cold as it gets

 When it comes to sugar, I'm an advocate of at least trying the absinthe without sugar first, before trying it with sugar.
 If you do decide that you prefer sugar, place a single sugar cube on the spoon and rest it atop the glass so that the water from the fountain drips over it.
 If you are using a dripper glass, you can put the sugar cube in the conical section of the dripper glass before adding water.
-I rather enjoy my absinthe with brown or demerara sugar cubes, as they add a good deal of body and complexity, but even just white sugar will work.
+I rather enjoy my absinthe with brown or Demerara sugar cubes, as they add a good deal of body and complexity, but even just white sugar will work.

 Despite all of this, absinthe is versatile, and can be used in many mixed drinks.
 Here are a few of my favorites: